Orgline/Tensor-BLAS/README.md

-# Tensor-BLAS
+# TensorBLAS

-A Dense BLAS library targeting on Tensor Cores
+TensorBLAS is a library that supports BLAS3 routines including SYMM, SYRK, SYR2K, TRMM, and TRSM on Tensor Cores